ALittleOf/HASS-assignment2/README.md

+- download data and covert to JSON manually (.js)
-- fetch API on Singapore carpark availability (.js) append to table on HTML (.html) styling with CSS (.css)
+- append to graph on HTML (.html)
+- styling with CSS (.css)